ahmniab/Projectile-motion-simulator/README.md

     </li>
     <li>
         <strong>Slowdown</strong>:
-        Takes values like Gravity , this value slow down the time , the value 1 does no effict , the value 2 will slowdown the time by 2 and so on .... ,
+        Takes values like Gravity , this value slow down the time , the value 1 does no affect , the value 2 will slowdown the time by 2 and so on .... ,
     </li>

 </ol>

 ### Checkboxes
-There is one chackbox for now it for drawing Velocity compontets all video time if you un check it the components will be drown on the max height the ball will reatch only
+There is one checkbox for now it for drawing Velocity components all video time if you un check it the components will be drown on the max height the ball will reach only
 ### keyboard
 <ol>
     <li>